ros-controls/ros_control/joint_limits_interface/README.md

 ### Overview ###

-**joint_limits_interface** contains data structures for representing joint limits, methods for populating them from common formats such as URDF and rosparam, and methods for enforcing limits on different kinds of joint commands.
+**joint_limits_interface** contains data structures for representing joint limits, methods for populating them from common formats such as URDF and the ROS parameter server, and methods for enforcing limits on different kinds of hardware interfaces.

-The joint_limits_interface is *not* used by controllers themselves (it does not implement a `HardwareInterface`) but instead operates after the controllers have updated, in the `write()` method (or equivalent) of the robot abstraction.
+The **joint_limits_interface** is *not* used by controllers themselves (it does not implement a `HardwareInterface`) but instead operates after the controllers have updated, in the `write()` method (or equivalent) of the robot abstraction.
 Enforcing limits will *overwrite* the commands set by the controllers, it does not operate on a separate raw data buffer.